Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 (Check out: Common Errors When Filling Out FAFSA)

 Most students look at student loans as the first source of money, unless they have some deep pockets.
-Federal Stafford loans are usually low-interest, subsidized by the government, and administrated by the government or a sanctioned third party; federal Perkins loans are rare, but they are capped at 5% and are administered through the college or university; private loans come through private banks and are riskier since they can have higher or variable interest rates and may be harder to pay off.
+Federal Stafford loans are usually low-interest, subsidized by the government.
+They’re administrated by the government or a sanctioned third party.
+Federal Perkins loans are rare, but they are capped at 5% and are administered through the college or university.
+Private loans come through private banks and are riskier since they can have higher or variable interest rates and may be harder to pay off.

-There are other sources of income, including private and public scholarships (which are usually merit- or need-based), federal grants (which do not have to be repaid like loans), and the Federal Work-Study program, in which students work part-time jobs for their institution in return for tuition assistance.
+There are other sources of income, including private and public scholarships.
+These are usually merit- or need-based.
+Federal grants do not have to be repaid like loans.
+The Federal Work-Study program, in which students work part-time jobs for their institution in return for tuition assistance.
 Working adults may be able to get help through their employer if their company has a tuition reimbursement plan.
-Plans vary widely from company to company, but many will pay part or all of an employee’s tuition for a higher credential (if it’s in the same field, of course).
+Plans vary widely from company to company, but many will pay part or all of an employee’s tuition if it’s in the same field.

 (Check out: Top 50 College Scholarships)